Kong/lua-resty-worker-events/README.markdown

 register
 --------
-`syntax: events.register(callback)`
+`syntax: events.register(callback, source, event1, event2, ...)`

 Will register a callback function to receive events.
+If `source` and `event` are omitted, then the callback will be executed on _every_ event, if `source` is provided, then only events with a matching source will be passed.
+If (one or more) event name is given, then only when both `source` and `event` match the callback is invoked.

 The callback should have the following signature;

-`syntax: callback = function(source, event, data, pid)`
+`syntax: callback = function(data, event, source, pid)`

 The parameters will be the same as the ones provided to [post](#post), except for the extra value `pid` which will be the pid of the originating worker process, or `nil` if it was a local event